Cintaa1223/Statistics--Multiple-Linear-Regression/README.md

 # Statistics--Multiple-Linear-Regression
-This is a university project where we create a multiple linear regression model for analyzing a League of Legends dataset.
+This is a university project where we create a multiple linear regression model to analyze a League of Legends dataset.